skbkontur/GroBuf/README.markdown

 }
 ```

-## Creating serializer
+## Creating a serializer
-In order to obtain maximum speed it is strongly recommended to create serializer once since it uses dynamic code generation for serializers/deserializers.
+In order to obtain maximum speed it is strongly recommended to once create a serializer as it uses dynamic code generation for serializers/deserializers.

 ```
 var serializer = new Serializer(new PropertiesExtractor(), options : GroBufOptions.WriteEmptyObjects);
 ```

-Here we create serializer to read/write all public properties.
+Here we create serializer in order to read/write all public properties.
 By default GroBuf skips objects which are empty (an object is considered empty if it is an array with zero length or if all its members are empty).
 The [GroBufOptions.WriteEmptyObjects](https://github.com/homuroll/GroBuf/blob/master/GroBuf/GroBuf/GroBufOptions.cs) options says GroBuf to write all data as is.

 ## Serializing/Deserializing